 - Pay stubs or other proof of income

 To help you out in your search for private loans, we’ve analyzed 22 lenders based on five key metrics.
-You can review our top three choices for private student loans below, or you can check out our full guide to the best private student loans.
+You can review our top three choices for private student loans below, or you can check out our full guide to the best private student loan providers.

 Sallie Mae is one of the largest private loan lenders in the U.S. It offers fixed and variable rate loans at competitive rates and provides loans for undergraduate students, graduate students, professional students, and parents.
 It also offers student loan refinancing.
 Repayment terms span from 5 to 15 years.